Lisa's bucket list: "I wish my sister Marina wins her battle with cancer."

 Five Days of Elf [Wen Spencer's Elfhome]Fanfiction

-In this story, inspired by Wen Spencer's Elfhome universe, Lisa, a film school student from Vancouver, Canada, goes to a local Shakespearean festival.
+In this story, inspired by Wen Spencer's Elfhome universe, Lisa, a film school student from Vancouver, Canada, attends a local Shakespearean festival.
 When a gun-toting terrorist jumps on stage and embarks on a shooting spree, she could've been kill...